 If you fish for game fish, we believe that it will work for you.
-We have a 30 day money-back guarantee.
+We have a 6-Month/6-Trip money-back guarantee.
 Read the full guarantee here.

 The short story is that always knew that fish were attracted to sound.
 We also love tinkering with things and building new gadgets.
 We figured we could use the latest technology to build a device that would help us catch more.
 Jack was 15 at the time and home-schooled.
 Since then, we have worked nearly day and night to build prototypes, obtain patents, do market research (fishing), etc. Jack, now 17 has done the engineering, prototype production, 3D computer modeling, 3D printing, web development, video editing, manufacturing research, etc. to get the product to where it is today.

 The TactiBite Fish Call currently has multiple patents pending.

 We use state-of-the-art hydrophone and computer technology to record and simulate the sounds and vibrations of feeding fish!

 The TactiBite Fish Call itself weighs under a pound, and the included anchor adds on another 9 ounces.
 Total Weight: 1.6 lbs.
 Diameter: 3.5".
 Height: 8".

 Unlike other devices that many consider to be gimmicks, we certainly can’t guarantee that you will catch fish while using it.
 It’s not magic and the catching part is still up to you.
 It will attract nearby fish to the area where it’s floating and increase your chances.
 What we can guarantee is that you’ll be satisfied with our product, or we’ll gladly refund your money in accordance with our published refund policy.
 We can also guarantee that you’ll have fun with it!